 The School Swimming Census is an annual look at the state of school swimming in England.
 The 2014 Census will be the third Census carried out by the ASA.

 The first Census outlined an overview of the state of school swimming, whilst the 2013 report provided a high profile announcement of the shocking statistic that 51% of primary school children aged 7-11 years were unable to swim 25 metres unaided, the minimum standard required by the national curriculum.

 This year there are signs of movement in the right direction as the figure has dropped to 45%.
 Although this is a very positive outcome to be celebrated, there is still much to be done and we need to increase the pace to ensure the numbers improve year on year.

-The School Swimming Charter is an initiative driven by the ASA that aims to create a direct relationship between the national governing body and primary schools in England for the very first time.
+The School Swimming Charter is an initiative that aims to create a direct relationship between the national governing body for swimming and primary schools in England for the very first time.